 Parties should also note the following timelines that are mandatory in the University process.
 A party may waive their right to these review days in writing to Title IX staff person overseeing their case:

-- At least ten (10) calendar days for parties and their advisors to review the initial information available about the complaint.
+- Reasonable time, typically three (3) business days, for parties and their advisors to review the initial information available about the complaint.

 - At least ten (10) calendar days for parties and their advisors to review the initial investigation packet (including the evidence) and submit a meaningful written response, which the Investigator will consider prior to completion of the investigative report.